coder/coder/docs/contributing/frontend.md

 ## Running the UI

-You can run the UI and access the dashboard in two ways:
+You can run the UI and access the Coder dashboard in two ways:

 - Build the UI pointing to an external Coder server:
   `CODER_HOST=https://mycoder.com pnpm dev` inside of the `site` folder.
 This is helpful when you are building something in the UI and already have the data on your deployed server.
 - Build the entire Coder server + UI locally: `./scripts/develop.sh` in the root folder.
-It is useful when you have to contribute with features that are not deployed yet or when you have to work on both, frontend and backend.
+This is useful for contributing to features that are not deployed yet or that involve both the frontend and backend.

 In both cases, you can access the dashboard on `http://localhost:8080`.
-If you are running the `./scripts/develop.sh` you can log in using the default
+If you are running `./scripts/develop.sh` you can log in using the default credentials.

-credentials: `admin@coder.com` and `SomeSecurePassword!`.
+### Default Credentials: `admin@coder.com` and `SomeSecurePassword!`.

 ## Tech Stack

-All our dependencies are described in `site/package.json` but here are the most important ones:
+All our dependencies are described in `site/package.json` but the following are the most important:

 - [React](https://reactjs.org/) as framework
 - [Typescript](https://www.typescriptlang.org/) to keep our sanity